nilsonsales/Calculator/README.md

 #### Matrix opperation:

-For matrix multiplication, it'll ask for some informations before you enter the actual matrix.
+For matrix multiplication, the program will request some informations before you enter the actual matrix.

 1st - Enter the numer of matrices to multiply
 2nd - Enter the size of the matrix: lines[space]columns (Ex: 3 4)
 3rd - Enter the matrix, line by line, with the elements split by space (Ex: 1 2 3 4)

+Repeat the 2nd and 3rd steps for every addicional matrix.

 ### Examples:
 - inputs: